FIWARE/tutorials.NGSI-v2/docs/ld-subscriptions-registrations.md

 format to the `v2/subscription/` payload.
 In addition to the `data` array, the `subscriptionId` is included in the response, along with a `notifiedAt` element which describes when the notification was fired.

-Now go to store002 (`http://localhost:3000/app/store/urn:ngsi-ld:Building:store002`) and buy beer until fewer than 10 items are in stock.
+Now go to store002 (`http://localhost:3000/app/store/urn:ngsi-ld:Building:store002`) and buy apples until fewer than 10 items are in stock.
 The low stock message is once again displayed on screen, the payload can be seen within the event monitor.